 Dr. Jessica K. Ezell Sheets currently serves as an instructor and scholar-practitioner of student success at the University of Arkansas.
 Her research explores campus-based and policy-level structures and practices that promote equity in higher education, including characteristics supporting work-life integration and success for students, faculty, and staff with caregiving responsibilities.
 Jessica’s research has been published in Higher Education, International Journal of Research on Service-learning and Community Engagement, Journal of College Student Development, Journal of Diversity in Higher Education, Journal of Faculty Development, Research in Higher Education, and Teachers College Record, with work forthcoming in the Journal of Higher Education Management.
 Jessica is a recent graduate of the University of Iowa, where she earned a Ph.D. in Higher Education and Student Affairs.
 She also received an Ed.M. in Higher Education from the University of Illinois.

-Dr. Krista M. Soria (she/her) works as the Director for Student Affairs Assessment at the University of Minnesota, Twin Cities.
+Dr. Krista M. Soria (she/her) works an assistant professor in leadership and counseling for the University of Idaho.
 She is a critical quantitative researcher seeking to investigate the most equitable and inclusive programmatic practices and institutional conditions to prepare students to engage in the complexities of social change.
 She examines how higher education institutions can create a more supportive campus climate for students from diverse backgrounds, whether programs are equitably accessible and beneficial to all students, and how we can create structural conditions to support students’ development and success.
 Dr. Soria has published over 70 peer-reviewed journal articles, edited five books, and authored a volume on social class in higher education.
 She has been a Principal Investigator on several large grants, and she also teaches graduate and undergraduate courses at the University of Wisconsin La Crosse, St. Mary’s University, Augsburg University, and the University of Minnesota.

 Dr. Teniell L. Trolian is an Assistant Professor in the Department of Educational Policy and Leadership at the University at Albany, State University of New York.
 She earned a Ph.D. in Higher Education and Student Affairs from the University of Iowa, an M.A. in Sociology from the University of Iowa, an M.A. in College Student Personnel from Bowling Green State University, and a B.A. in Sociology from The Ohio State University.
 Dr. Trolian’s research focuses on how educational experiences influence college outcomes, with an emphasis on five types of undergraduate student experiences: classroom experiences, experiences with diversity, interactions and experiences with faculty, experiences with applied and experiential learning, and out-of-class experiences, including employment, internships, social experiences, and student involvement.
 Dr. Trolian’s research with the #RealCollege Research Collaborative will focus on understanding the influence of student employment during college on student outcomes and success.